madelineschwarz/RGR-pdal-topo/src/Modules/readme.md

-demNET Modules from the USGS for processing point clouds into DEMs, manipulating DEM grids, computing DEM derivatives, and applying spectral filters to DEMs.
+Modules for processing point clouds into DEMs, manipulating DEM grids, computing DEM derivatives, and applying spectral filters to DEMs.

 Original Code by Sam Johnstone